dzasti/Bank-app/README.md

 - /
 - /ALL

-all the endpoints return list consisted of customers with
+All the endpoints return list consisted of customers with their first and lastn name, id, number of transactions, transactions fee value and transactions last date